JON HAMILTON: I'm Jon Hamilton, and I need caffeine. But my kid doesn't. He starts his day like this.

 HAMILTON: Which got me thinking: why did evolution give children so much energy and their parents so little?
 I asked Michael Rose.
 He's the father of four children.
 He's also an evolutionary biologist at the University of California, Irvine.

-Professor MICHAEL ROSE (University of California, Irvine): Well, it's fairly clear that the human evolution has been strongly shaped by very powerful selection pressures over the last two million years to build a bigger brain.
+MICHAEL ROSE: Well, it's fairly clear that the human evolution has been strongly shaped by very powerful selection pressures over the last two million years to build a bigger brain.

 HAMILTON: That big brain doesn't have much in it when we're born.
 So Rose says children need all that energy to explore the world and devour information.

-Professor STEVEN LIMA (Indiana State University): They spend a lot of time roughhousing, running around, screaming, and all that sort of thing.
+STEVEN LIMA: They spend a lot of time roughhousing, running around, screaming, and all that sort of thing.
 Well, a lot of animals do that.
 And you know, that's one of the most ridiculous things you can do from the predator point of view.
 You just, it's a giant Eat at Joe's sign.
 You know, just come kill me.
 I'm running around, I'm not paying attention, I'm making a lot of noise.

 HAMILTON: Parents are much more alert to danger, even if we're not very perky.
 So we keep an eye out for things like tigers and traffic.
 And eventually, Lima says, children grow up.